skokielibrary/spl-content/_content/mandy/services--parents.markdown

 - [Atomic Learning](http://www.atomiclearning.com/training/home) [OPTIONAL TO ADD?
 MIGHT BE TOO MUCH.]
 - [LearningExpressLibrary.com](http://www.learningexpresshub.com/learningexpresslibrary?AuthToken=16C3F10B-C424-4961-84E9-F04DFC1C1A58) [OPTIONAL TO ADD?
 MIGHT BE TOO MUCH.]

-###One last reminder

-*Children under 8 years old must be accompanied by an adult caregiver or parent at all times throughout the library.
+*One last reminder: Children under 8 years old must be accompanied by an adult caregiver or parent at all times throughout the library.
 We look forward to seeing you soon.*
+[Not sure if this is necessary.]